Prospero1988/logD_predictor/README.md

 ---

+## 🛠 Troubleshooting

+If you encounter any problems during installation or usage, feel free to contact the author.
+I will gladly assist with any technical issues related to environment setup, execution, or interpretation of results.

+---

 ## 📜 License

 This project is released under the **MIT License**.
-All scripts and models are provided **free of charge** for academic and non-commercial use.
+All scripts, models, and GUI tools are provided **free of charge** for academic and non-commercial use.